lilianhabib/pe-projects/journal.md

 ## Lesson 253: Node.js

 ### Standup
 * What is one thing you learned yesterday?
-Over the weekend, I spent the time finishing up my Vue forms, transfering over to Sublime, and getting it up on my site.
-Since I had only completed 15 PHP forms, so I ended up completing 5 more php forms too.
-I fixed up issues and the styles for all of my PHP forms too and I think I can confidently say that my forms are 100% done.
+Over the weekend, I spent the time finishing up my Vue forms, transfering it over to Sublime, and getting it up on my site.
+Since I had only completed 15 PHP forms, I ended up completing 5 more php forms too.
+I fixed up issues and the styles for all of my PHP forms and I think I can confidently say that my forms are 100% done.

 * Is there anything you are excited to learn?
 Today I'm looking forward to getting into Node.js and installing it.

 ## Lesson Notes
-*
+* Node.js is an open source server environment
+* Node.js runs on various platforms
+* Node.js uses JS on the server
+* Node.js eliminate the waiting, and simply continues to the next request.
+* Node.js runs single threaded, non-blocking, asynchronous programming, which is very memory efficient.
+* How Node.js handles a file request:
+  * Sends the task to the computer's file system
+  * Ready to handle the next request
+  * WHen the file system has opened and read the file, the server returns the content to the client.

+* NPM = Node Package Manager.
+It is a library and registry for JavaScript software packages.

+* NVM = Node Version Manager is a tool that allow you to download and install Node.js.

+* NPX = Node Package Execute and is included with NPM.
+Allows you to execute your script

 ## conclusion / major takeaways?